-The Company's issuance of corporate bonds recognizes in interest expenses, accounted as financial costs, from the three months ended September 30, 2024 and July 25, 2023 to September 30, 2023 were \$94,454 thousand and \$69,672 thousand; from the nine months ended September 30, 2024 and July 25, 2023 to September 30, 2023 were \$280,929 thousand and \$69,672 thousand, respectively.
+The Company's issuance of corporate bonds recognized in interest expenses, accounted as financial costs, from the three months ended March 31, 2025 and 2024 were \$92,466 thousand and \$93,238 thousand, respectively.

 - c.
 The issue was approved by Financial Supervisory Commission ("FSC") under Order No. Jin-Guan-Bao-Shou-Zi-1130423239 and Taipei Exchange ("TPEx") under Order No. Cheng-Gui-Chai-Zi-11300085681.
 The Company issued corporate bond on September 13, 2024.
 The issuance conditions are as follows: - 1) Total issuance and face value: The total issuance is NT\$10,000,000 thousand.
 According to the issuance conditions, there are A and B note.
-The issuance amount of A note is NT\$ 5,960,000 thousand and B note is NT\$4,040,000 thousand.
-The per par value is NT\$1,000 thousand. - 2) Issue period and method: A note is 10 years and B note is 15 years.
+The issuance amount of A note is NT\$5,960,000 thousand and B note is NT\$4,040,000 thousand.
+The per par value is NT\$1,000 thousand.

+- 2) Issue period and method: A note is 10 years and B note is 15 years.
 Both notes will be fully issued according to their face value. - 3) Coupon rate: The annual coupon rate of A note is fixed at 3.75% and B note is fixed at 3.88%. - 4) Interest payment: Since the issuance date, the interest will be calculated and paid once a year based on the coupon rate.
 The interest payment amount is calculated based on the face value of each bond and is rounded up to the nearest dollar if the decimal point is more than \$0.5 and rounded off if less than \$0.4.
 If the principal and interest payment date is the day when the place of payment bank ceases business, the principal and interest will be paid on the business day following the business closure day, and no additional interest will be paid.
-If the principal and interest are received after the principal and interest payment date, no deferred interest will be calculated and paid.

-- 5) Redemption right: Ten years after the issuance date of B note, the bonds may be redeemed in whole by KGI Life with regulator's approval if the Company's capital adequacy ratio (after the bond redemption) is higher than the minimum regulation requirement at the time of calculation.
+If the principal and interest are received after the principal and interest payment date, no deferred interest will be calculated and paid. - 5) Redemption right: Ten years after the issuance date of B note, the bonds may be redeemed in whole by KGI Life with regulator's approval if the Company's capital adequacy ratio (after the bond redemption) is higher than the minimum regulation requirement at the time of calculation.
 The redemption price will be equal to par value plus any unpaid interest payable up to the date of redemption. - 6) Form: Issued in dematerialized form, and is registered with the Taiwan Depository & Clearing Corporation.

-The Company's issuance of corporate bonds recognizes in interest expenses, accounted as financial costs, from September 13, 2024 to September 30, 2024 was \$18,752 thousand.
+The Company's issuance of corporate bonds recognized in interest expenses, accounted as financial costs, from the three months ended March 31, 2025 was \$93,761 thousand.